pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 ## Dependencies

-Most tasks have dependencies and it is important to specify.
-Then, pytask ensures that the dependencies are available before executing the task.
+Adding a dependency to a task ensures that the dependency is available before execution.

-As an example, we want to extend our project with another task that plots the data that we generated with `task_create_random_data`.
-The task is called `task_plot_data` and we will define it in `task_plot_data.py`.
+To show how dependencies work, we extend our project with another task that plots the data generated with `task_create_random_data`.
+The task is called `task_plot_data`, and we will define it in `task_plot_data.py`.

 ::::{tab-set}

 :::{tab-item} Python 3.10+
 :sync: python310plus

-To specify that the task relies on the data set `data.pkl`, you can simply add the path to the function signature while choosing any argument name, here `path_to_data`.
+To specify that the task relies on the data set `data.pkl`, you can add the path to the function signature while choosing any argument name, here `path_to_data`.

-pytask assumes that all function arguments that do not have the {class}`~pytask.Product` annotation are dependencies of the task.
+pytask assumes that all function arguments that do not have a {class}`~pytask.`Product` annotation are dependencies of the task.

 ```{literalinclude} ../../../docs_src/tutorials/defining_dependencies_products_dependencies_py310.py